devlucky/Kakapo/README.md

 > 7 billion people on Earth
 >
-> Less than than 150 Kakapo
+> Less than 150 Kakapo
 >
 > Time is critical [donate to Kakapo recovery](http://kakaporecovery.org.nz/adopt-a-kakapo/)